 - If your blog post structure is not well defined, you could frustrate users who are trying to scan your content to find information.

 - This frustration could cause them to leave your website.

 - If users are frequently bouncing from your website, it has the potential to give Google negative user data about your content’s value.

 - This negative user feedback data could impact your rankings within the search engines.
-Learn more about Google using user data for rankings here.

 Still not convinced?
 Let’s explain it in terms of ROI on effort, another study by Nielson Norman Group demonstrated that by improving the scannability and readability of text led it to a 124% improvement in content capture.
 Content capture can result in a better recall, and thus better branding.